 - First Aid training course offered.

-The College is fortunate to have two highly qualified Higher Education specialists.
+The College is fortunate to have two highly qualified Careers Advisers.
 Students in the college are able to book appointments to see them as many times as they want throughout the year and have one to one sessions, ensuring the students make realistic and well informed decisions about their choices and then have help with suggestions about how to improve their personal statements.
 The College appoints each student a referee who spends time getting to know the student well so they can write a supportive reference.

 Visits from Admissions Tutors